The-OpenROAD-Project/OpenLane/docs/source/flow_tutorial.rst

 The OpenLane flow RTL to GDSII run in two mode defined below:

-**Interactive Mode** will run the OpenLane in a interactive mode where every steps of a design run by the user .
+**Interactive Mode** will run the OpenLane in a interactive mode where every steps of a design run by the user.

 using command to enter in a interactive mode